redhat-cop/infra.support_assist/README.md

 ## Roadmap (in no specific order)

-  - Add a role for running `must-gather` commands.
   - Add support for attaching other common diagnostic files.
   - Add support for grabbing output from one more more API calls